winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

 Let us illustrate with a simple example:

 Regular Scenario: Person watches TV from 10am-12pm, 1pm-5pm and 7pm-9pm daily.
 Irregular Scenario: Person progressively watches lesser TV at the regular intervals.
 Other utilites usage like gas (cooking) has also seen a dip.

 Possible Explanations:
 1. Person is suffering from an onset of depression, with a increase in listlessness to carry out usual activities.
 2. Person had a fall/injury, inhibiting the ability to perform usual activities.

-### Subsection 1.1

-Mauris odio ante, rhoncus et varius vel, vulputate et enim.
-Aliquam erat volutpat.
-Proin lacinia libero velit, a dictum sapien ultricies quis.
-Vivamus dolor nibh, efficitur in ipsum vitae, faucibus eleifend felis.
+In such cases, either the Community First Responders (CFRs), a family member or a professional officer can step in to properly assess the situation and provide mitigating remedies before a high-risk event occurs.
+This ensures that there will be potentially lesser high-risk event related calls to the SCDF and at the same time protects the well-being of the home owner.

+### Points of data collection

+As shown in the architecture, there are 4 points of data collection.
+They can be further classified into "Utilities" and "Kitchen Activity".

+Under the Utilities category, we will be observing and measuring Electricity, Gas and Water usage through IoTs.
+In fact, the option to have such measurements using a "smart meter" taken already exist in the market.
+(See: https://www.ema.gov.sg/Metering_Options.aspx)

+Under the Kitchen Activity category, we will be observing and measuring Kitchen Activity through a Motion Sensor IoT.
+This is relevant because it help prevent fires related disasters in the household kitchen.
+The motion activity is to be used in tandem with the Gas usage data.
+If the gas is being utilized for 'x' amount of time and the motion sensor did not sense any movement in 'y' amount of time since the start of the gas usage, then an alarm will be triggered via IBM Watson Studio.
+This alarm will be sent to the chatbot via IBM Watson Assistant to alert the homeowner.

 ### Subsection 1.2